thi-ng/umbrella/README.md

 ### Testing

-(TODO most but not all packages have tests)
+(most, but not all packages have tests)

 ```bash
 yarn test